Placement, Credit, and Registration

 Pre-registration for 4 courses plus Physical Education will occur online for first-year students on the Friday morning of orientation week.
 Student helpers will be available to assist with this simple process in various locations, both in dorms and in advertised computer clusters around campus.
 Any lotteries necessary to manage access to over-subscribed courses will be conducted immediately after pre-registration closes.
 Saturday morning students may check their registrations online.
 Most students will have completed their course registrations at this time.
 (See more information about lotteries below.)

-Students register for courses in all other semesters by entering their choices into a computer program during a three-day designated period.
+Students register for courses in all other semesters by entering their choices into mySwarthmore during a three-day designated period.
 Students are required to meet with their academic advisor beforehand during the announced advising period.
-Since signed forms are not necessary for the computerized procedure, advisors may ask the Registrar to block a student's ability to register via computer until the student has been in conversation with the advisor.
-Students may register for no more than 4.5 courses via this program.
+Since signed forms are not necessary for the computerized procedure, advisors may place holds on a student's ability to register via computer until the student has been in conversation with the advisor.
+Students may register for no more than 4.5 courses via mySwarthmore.
 (Students wanting to take additional credits add them during the Add/Drop period.)
 Lotteries are conducted by departments as necessary after all students have entered their choices.
 The Registrar's office then informs students when lotteries are over and when they can view the courses into which they have been officially enrolled.
 Advising sessions with students should include a discussion of alternative choices to courses which may be lotteried.
-Complete instructions to students — and implicitly to advisors — are on the Registrar's Website.
+Complete instructions to students — and implicitly to advisors — are on the Registrar's website.

 Lotteries and how they work